 Slow Roasted Tomatoes

 Over the last week, I harvested over a pound of beautiful tomatoes, and I want to preserve some of them for use later in the week.
-Ignoring the stifling summer heat, I turned on my oven to 225 degrees and roasted my tomatoes for about 2 hours, until they were shriveled up and their edges crinkly.
+Ignoring the stifling summer heat, I turned on my oven and roasted my tomatoes for close to 2 hours.
 I was rewarded for my long, hot and sweaty wait with the sweetest, and arguably, the most intense tomato flavor I have ever tasted.
 The slow roasting method really brought out the sweetness of the tomatoes, giving them a slightly caramelized, candy-like flavor.
 Imagine how good it would be to squeeze the roasted garlic on a piece of crusty bread with a spoonful of roasted tomatoes garnished with sprigs of thyme.
 Yummy!

 Slow Roasted Tomatoes